dferber90/lovely-webapp/README.md

 Continuous Integration and Continuous Delivery is fully possible with this stack.
 You can see the `.travis.yml` file in this repository as a starting point.

 This project is deployed continuously using `now.sh` and TravisCI.
-You need to set up TravsiCI with the same environment variables as in your `.env` file, but you likely need different values.
+You need to set up TravsiCI with the same environment variables as in your `.runtime.*.env` files, but you likely need different values.

 Additionally, you'll need a `NOW_TOKEN` environment variable set up in TravisCI.

+This project uses Cypress for E2E tests.
+Your CI will need to have a `CYPRESS_RECORD_KEY` environment variable set.
+You can obtain a key by registering at Cypress.
+The cypress `projectId` needs to be stored in `cypress.json` at the root of this project.

 ## Technologies and Tools